gaperton/Type-R/notes/ownership.md

 `attr : Record` and `attr : Record.Collection`

 The default ownership policy for a record's attributes.
-Used when attribute is an integral part of the Record - when Record is disposed, aggregated attributes are disposed too.
+Used when attribute is an integral part of the Record.

 - Have one and only one owner.
 - Default value - `new Record` and `new Record.Collection`
 - Internal changes are tracked and cause owner 'change' event.
 - Can be updated in place (`merge` global transaction's setting).
 - Type is automatically converted on assignment (with `new Record( value )`).
+- Cloned when owner is cloned.
+- Disposed when owner is disposed.
 - Are serialized as nested JSON by default.

 ## Shared attributes